 The container already has everything it needs within itself, and as such, does not rely on the host operating system for any of these resources.
 This abstraction allows containers to run virtually anywhere, provided there is a container engine/runtime in place.

-Today, there are a huge variety of container runtimes from which to choose from, but by far the most popular and most widely adopted is Docker.
-Docker, simply put, is an open source platform for developing, shipping, and running containers.
+Today, there are a huge variety of container runtimes from which to choose, but by far the most popular and most widely adopted is Docker.
+Docker, simply put, is an open-source platform for developing, shipping, and running containers.
 Docker allows developers to isolate and package application code and their dependencies into containers, and deploy these containers anywhere which has a Docker Engine running.
 This could be in a local environment, in the cloud, or anything in between.

-The applications that can be run on these containers can range from simple microservices, to independent parts of applications, to entire applications - the possibilities are literally endless.
+The applications that can be run on these containers can range from simple microservices independent parts of applications to entire applications - the possibilities are endless.

 This is fairly straightforward with traditional software applications, but with the extra abstraction involved with containers, one might assume that it is more difficult to monitor containerized applications.

-Today, major monitoring systems like Prometheus, cAdvisor, ScoutAPM, Datadog, Sysdig and MetricFire all integrate seamlessly with Docker and make monitoring Docker containers a breeze.
-As such, it combines the best of some of the aforementioned monitoring systems as managed services, in a single cloud based application, taking your monitoring capabilities to whole new heights.
+Today, major monitoring systems like cAdvisor, ScoutAPM, Datadog, Sysdig, and MetricFire all integrate seamlessly with Docker and make monitoring Docker containers a breeze.
+As such, it combines the best of some of the aforementioned monitoring systems as managed services, in a single cloud-based application, taking your monitoring capabilities to whole new heights.

 All these options pose another problem, choice.
 How do you choose what’s best for your docker monitoring use case?
-This article was meant to provide an introduction into the world of Docker Monitoring.
-To answer the problem of choice, checkout our article Docker Monitoring Tools.
+This article was meant to provide an introduction to the world of Docker Monitoring.
+To answer the problem of choice, check out our article Docker Monitoring Tools.